 Merik sat up straight.
-The memories came without mercy; the small rolled-up bundled raft under his arm, then the inky dark wall rising above him with the flash of lightning just as it rushed forth.
-His back slammed into the cabin wall, destroying all direction as the deck suddenly became the sky and the cold water, the floor.
+The memories came without mercy; the small rolled-up bundled raft under his arm, then the inky dark wall rising above him with the flash of lightning just as it rushed forth, his back slamming into the cabin wall, destroying all direction as the deck suddenly became the sky and the cold water, the floor.

-But he knew now as he sat alone in that orange raft, adrift among calm wave after calm wave and rising and falling and rising and falling with each beat and spray of salt water across his lips, and the cirrus clouds floating through the morning’s sky and the sun’s warm rays raining against his skin...
+But he knew now as he sat alone in that orange raft adrift among each calm wave rising and falling and rising and falling, spraying the taste of salt upon his lips; the cirrus clouds floating above in the morning’s sky and the sun’s warm rays raining against his skin...

 The Polaris had sunk.
 The Polaris had sunk with the supply kit.
 The Polaris had left him...

-“Alone,” the bitter word rose from his lips like a think vapor among the wind.
-The Polaris was gone, that meant that everyone was–“No!” he spat.
+“Alone,” the bitter word rose from his lips like a thick vapor among the wind.
+The Polaris was gone, that meant that everyone was–“No!” he spat, shaking his head.

-Then, where are they? a small voice whispered to him.
+Then, where are they? a small voice in the back of his mind whispered.
 Merik raised his eyes; the raft's emptiness watching him.
 How did they survive?
 There was only one emergency raft and you’re on it.